Naihra/CozyGroveSaveMod/README.md

 ### Animal List
 Shows all the animals on map and lists their details, including if they are hungry.

-The food names are the code ones - Might translate into the in-game names, but they are logical enough to understand.
+The food names are the in-save coded ones.

 ### Finder
-Locates any item that's on the group.
+Locates any item that's on the ground.

 Default option allows to search any string, including "_" to show everything.
 Hit Enter or press the button to search.